primo-browser/alex-store/docs/cmdtutorial.md

 ## Steps to run PrimoBrowser or PrimoBeta from the command line (cmd.exe)

-__&ndash; Synopsis:__ Sometimes, in order to test/debug issues, or control certain behavior, we want to run Primo from the commandline.
+__&ndash; Synopsis:__ Sometimes, in order to test/debug issues, or control certain behavior, we want to run Primo from the command line.
 This is also known as Command Prompt, cmd.exe, or the terminal.
 It allows us to run a program with a set of flags or "arguments", changing the default behavior of the program internally, in ways that are not allowed or controllable through the UI.
 This document describes: